 As a member owned financial cooperative, it is important to us to ensure we listen to what our members have to say.
 In our recent surveys, members have told us that we have a strong local presence and act in a socially responsible manner.
 Members also want to deal with a knowledgeable person that knows and understands them and provides friendly personalized service.
 We will continue to train our staff to provide the service experience that our members desire.
-Our members also let us know they like using technology-based services for transactional services, which we will continue to develop and make available.
+Our members also let us know they like using self-serve technology for transactional services which we will continue to develop and make available.

 We are engaged with and strongly support our communities through volunteering and financial support of community organizations and activities.
-During 2020, \$240,000 was provided to our communities in donations, scholarships, sponsorships, and in-kind contributions.
-We are deeply rooted here on the prairies, and as we continue to grow, so does our investment in our communities.
+During 2021, \$183,000 was provided to our communities in donations, scholarships, sponsorships, and in-kind contributions.
+We are deeply rooted here on the prairies, and we remain committed to our communities.
 The dollar value noted here does not include contributions made through volunteer hours our staff members provide on a regular basis.
 Our staff commitment to volunteering helps build thriving communities and we're very proud of the work they do!